-Best Folding Camping Tables for 2017
+Best Folding Camping Tables in 2018

 Camping is the best!
 Camping pretty much ALWAYS involves food.
 When food is involved, counter space is usually necessary.
 As you well know, counter space is not always available in a tent.
 (Nor is it inside of RVs) Thankfully, there's a solution.
 Get a small folding table to put things on.